 A Structured Carpet Maintenance Plan

-Interim Cleaning can be explained as in between, or a speedy surface cleaning reducing the down time of a carpet.
-This cleaning is intended to keep a carpet looking cleaner for a longer period of time.
-It must be kept in mind that interim cleaning is not a replacement for major or restorative cleaning.
+Interim Cleaning can be explained as in between or a speedy surface cleaning reducing the downtime of a carpet.
+In fact, this cleaning is intended to keep a carpet looking cleaner for a longer period.

-Use a prespray just before extracting to loosen traffic soils
+Use a spray just before extracting to loosen traffic soils.

-Work with good spotting products for daily spotting.
+Work also with good spotting products for daily spotting.

 Inhibits permanent fiber damage from embedded soils.

-These cleaning methods will achieve a thorough cleaning that is essential to the long term life of a carpet.
+These methods will achieve a thorough cleaning that is essential to the long term life of a carpet.
 The frequency is based upon the amount of soiling the area is subjected to.
-And if interim cleaning is performed regularly.

 Restorative Carpet Maintenance Cleaning Choices:

-Hot Water Extraction or Steam Carpet Cleaning (Most Widely Used)
+1. Hot Water Extraction or Steam Carpet Cleaning (Most Widely Used).

-Setting of mats at all entrances and service elevators.
+7. A setting of mats at all entrances as well as service elevators.

 Dry Soil Elimination

-Vacuuming is necessary to extending the life of a carpet.
-It also enhances the overall appearance and improves indoor air quality; providing the use of proper filtration.
+Vacuuming is necessary to extend the life of a carpet.
+It also enhances the overall appearance and improves indoor air quality.
+Providing the use of proper filtration.

 This is probably the primary element for successful cleaning.
 This involves separating the soil from the fiber so it can simply be removed.

-This is the elimination of the cleaning solution and also the suspended soils which should leave the fiber fresh, clean and residue free.
-The rinsing procedure can take place before the fiber has a chance to dry as in hot water extraction or the soils can be absorbed into pads used for boonet or spin pad cleaning.
+This is the elimination of the cleaning solution.
+Also, the suspended soils which should leave the fiber fresh, clean and residue free.
+The rinsing procedure can take place before the fiber has a chance to dry.
 The soils can also be extracted following drying as in dry powders or shampoo, which must be vacuumed after they dry.

-Done as quickly as possible in order to avoid resoiling, mildew and odors.
-Also reduce drying times using air movers and proper ventilation.
+Done as quickly as possible in order to avoid resoling, mildew, and odors.
+Also, reduce drying times using air movers as well as proper ventilation.